jan-ferdinand/zudoku/index.md

 Furthermore, Peggy needs some cards.
 All cards need to have the same backside.
 The front of a card is one of the digits appearing in the Sudoku.
-Peggy will lay out her solution using these cards, so she needs at least nine cards of every digit.
+Because Peggy will lay out her solution using these cards, she needs at least nine cards of every digit.

 Lastly, Peggy and Victor need the Sudoku puzzle they are playing **zudoku** with.
-They have chosen a Sudoku called “AI Escargot”, which is extremely difficult to solve.
 Victor has printed the puzzle and puts it on the table.
 <label for="mn-print" class="margin-toggle">&#8853;</label><input type="checkbox" id="mn-print" class="margin-toggle"/>
 <span class="marginnote">